giellalt/lang-sms/merging_dir/00_readme.txt

 vs.
 <l pos="A(Adv::A)">very good</l> (Micha)
 Actually, the tag "A" for the whole complex constituent I find even more important than the tags for the single simple constituents, because "A" is what the whole multiword expression stands for in syntactic structure.
 (In principle, once our FST/CG automata work better, we can let them analyze the single simple constituents automatically.)
+CG: No, this is not 'more important', both have their importance on different levels.
+The abstract form of the pos-values for MWE is then (I just wanted to use 'very good' as example but I realized that I wouldn't count this string as MWE):
+<l pos="SYNTACTIC-FUNCTION-AS-A-WHOLE(POS-1::POS-2::POS-3)">STRING_1 STRING_2 STRING_3</l>

+for instance:
+<l pos="Coord_Last(CC::Adv::Adv)" abbr="dno">da nuʹtt ooudâs</l>

 ========================

  2. The second has to do with attribute names.
 For use in the NDS proper nouns have the following attributes pos=_N_ type=_Prop_.
 Michael has already used the the attribute name _type_ for specifications _place_, _person_ etc. What shall we do here?
 I suggest Michael_s type attribute be renamed some how.
 Are there any suggestions.